All right, this roundup and information overload hour.

 I can't believe it.

-groups uh and the Harvard Undergraduate Palestinian Solidarity Committee and the African uh and African American resistance operation, according to the student newspaper, and it shows a hand with a uh a dollar sign inside a st a Star of David uh that appeared to be, you know, uh uh one the I guess it was the New York Post that compared it.
+And it shows a hand with a dollar sign inside a Star of David that appeared to be, you know, one, I guess it was the New York Post that compared it.

-It says it looks a little like Muhammad Ali and former Israeli, I'm sorry, former Egyptian president Nasser, uh, with third world printed around the black arms swinging a machete emblazoned with the words liberation movement.
+It says it looks a little like Muhammad Ali and former Israeli, I'm sorry, former Egyptian president Nasser with Third World printed around the black arm swinging a machete emblazoned with the words liberation movement.

 Wow.